Eugenio Pizzuto: Lille

 On 1 August 2020, Pizzuto joined French side Lille on a free transfer.
 He debuted for the club's reserve team, Lille II, on 10 October, coming on as a substitute on the 58th minute against US Maubeuge, winning 3–1.
 He appeared on the bench for the first team for first time as an unused substitute on 22 November in a league match against Lorient, winning 4–0.

 On 17 January 2022, Pizzuto's contract was terminated by Lille making him a free agent.

 Braga

 On 26 January 2022, Pizzuto joined Braga.

+Tigres UANL

+On 14 June 2023, Pizzuto returned to Mexico and joined Tigres UANL as a free agent.

 International career

 Youth

 Pizzuto was part of the under-17 squad that participated at the 2019 CONCACAF U-17 Championship, where Mexico won the competition.
 He was included in the Best XI of the tournament.
-He was the captain of the team that participated at the 2019 U-17 World Cup.
+Pizzuto was the captain of the team that participated at the 2019 U-17 World Cup.
 Finishing runner-up against Brazil, he won the Bronze Ball of the tournament.
 He was included in the France Football team of the tournament.

 Pizzuto was called up by Raúl Chabrand to participate with the under-21 team at the 2022 Maurice Revello Tournament, where Mexico finished the tournament in third place.